Cars-10/SudokuSolver/README.md

 4. Print solution and time to calculate result
 5. Print memory usage
 6. Solution should be optimized for efficiency by utilizing things like memoization
+7. Create on Object Oriented Implementation where possible.

 ## Development Goals